ec-jrc/lisflood-code/4_Static-Maps_land-use-depending/index.md

 Crop coefficient, crop group number, and Manning's surface roughness are the land cover depending maps which are calculated considering geographical distribution of each land cover type.<br>
 The LISFLOOD hydrological model can distinguish dependencies for the forested (and also non-forested), irrigated crops (excluding rice), and other land cover type areas.
 Forest includes evergreen and deciduous needle leaf and broad leaf trees, irrigated crops - all possible crops excluding rice (is modelled separately), and other land cover type - agricultural areas, non-forested natural area, pervious surface of urban areas.
 Non-forest (also referred to as ’others‘) refers to any other land cover types apart from forest. <br>
 + **Crop coefficient** for forest, irrigated crops and other land use type maps Crop coefficient is a simple ratio between the potential (reference) evapotranspiration rate, in mm/day, and the potential evaporation rate of a specific crop.
-In the LISFLOOD model the crop coefficient for forest, irrigated crops and other land cover type maps are used in the computation of the transpiration rate for the forest, irrigated agriculture and other land cover type fractions respectively (link), e.g. in the computation of the roots water uptake to support plant transpiration.
+In the LISFLOOD model the crop coefficient for forest, irrigated crops and other land cover type maps are used in the computation of the transpiration rate for the forest, irrigated agriculture and other land cover type fractions respectively, e.g. in the computation of the [roots water uptake](https://ec-jrc.github.io/lisflood-model/2_07_stdLISFLOOD_plant-water-uptake/) to support plant transpiration.)
 + **Crop group number** for forest, irrigated crops and other land use type maps The crop group number represents a vegetation type and is an indicator of its adaptation to dry climate.
-In the LISFLOOD model the crop group number for forest, irrigated crops and other land cover type maps are used in the computation of the critical amount of soil moisture (wcrit, link) below which water uptake from plants is reduced as they start closing their stomata.
+In the LISFLOOD model the crop group number for forest, irrigated crops and other land cover type maps are used in the computation of the critical amount of soil moisture [$wcrit$](https://ec-jrc.github.io/lisflood-model/2_07_stdLISFLOOD_plant-water-uptake/) below which water uptake from plants is reduced as they start closing their stomata.
 The crop group number for forest, irrigated crops and other land cover type are applied to the forest, irrigated agriculture and other land cover type fractions respectively.
 + **Manning’s surface roughness coefficient** for forest, irrigated crops and other land cover type maps Manning's surface roughness coefficient represents the roughness or friction applied to the flow by the surface on which water is flowing.
-In the LISFLOOD model the Manning's surface roughness coefficients for forest, irrigated crops and other land cover type maps are used to compute surface runoff routing for the forest, irrigated agriculture and other land cover type fractions respectively (link).
+In the LISFLOOD model the Manning's surface roughness coefficients for forest, irrigated crops and other land cover type maps are used to compute surface runoff routing for the forest, irrigated agriculture and other [land cover type fractions](../4_Static-Maps_land-use/) respectively.
 + **Soil depth layers 1, 2 and 3** for forested and non-forested areas maps Soil depth is used to compute the available water storage volume in the soil.
 In the LISFLOOD model, three soil layers are used to model the hydrological processes in the soil.
 The layers take into account forest and non-forest root depths to divide the total soil depth between topsoil (surface layer or layer 1, and middle layer or layer 2) and subsoil (bottom layer or layer 3) hydrological processes.

 ## Crop coefficient, crop group number, Manning’s surface roughness coefficient for forest, irrigated crops and other land use type maps

 ### General map information and possible source data

 | Map name | File name;type | Units; range | Description |
 | :---| :--- | :--- | :--- |
 |Crop coefficient|cropcoef_**T**.nc; Type: Float32|Units: -; <br> Range: 0.20 ..
 1.08| Averaged (by time and ecosystem type) crop coefficient for forest/ irrigated crops/ other land cover type|